Prague – At the Very Center of Europe

 A second square, Malé náměstí features a fountain with an intricate cast iron grate.

-As you head south and aproach the Charles Bridge the streets will narrow and intresting courtyards can be acessed from passages in the structures.
+As you head south and approach the Charles Bridge the streets will narrow and interesting courtyards can be accessed from passages in the structures.

-At the entrence of the bridge you will find two 17th centyry churches, St. Francis Of Assisi Church and the Church of St. Salvator.
+At the entrance of the bridge you will find two 17th century churches, St. Francis Of Assisi Church and the Church of St. Salvator.
 These baroque structures are pretty iconic.
 The former is host to organ concerts, if that is your thing.

 Along the river here, you will be affored some of the best views of Prague.